France to impose green tax on plane tickets

 Andrew Murphy, aviation expert with the NGO Transport & Environment (T&E) in Brussels which presses for cleaner transport, said that the tax was far from unique in Europe with similar measures in Britain, Germany, Norway, Italy, as well as Sweden.

-"I don't think that because there is a 18 euro tax it will deter anyone from flying," he told AFP.
+"I don't think that because there is an 18-euro tax, it will deter anyone from flying," he said.
 "It will have some minor impact on demand."

+French President Emmanuel Macron is seeking to cast himself as a champion of the fight against climate change and ensuring that the 2015 Paris accord on fighting global warming is respected.

+He went into this month's G-20 summit in Japan declaring that climate change was a "red line" and emerged with a statement from 19 of its members endorsing the Paris agreement - but without the United States after President Donald Trump pulled out of the agreement in 2017.